-Assured coverage for all subcontractors - Unlike the typical general liability, a WRAP or OCIP (Owner Controlled Insurance Program) provides coverage in the name of the owner, but extends coverage to the General Contractor and all subcontractors (including subs of subs).
-Under the traditional General Liability model, all parties typically would need to obtain their own insurance for their work and Owners/GC’s would need to rely on risk transfer indemnification agreements, Additional Insured and other endorsement languages so that when a claim occurs, the downstream party (and their insurer) is obligated to step up to the table.
-This works great in theory, but the Colorado environment is such that it is nearly impossible for a subcontractor or builder to find adequate coverage for multifamily work.
-Colorado is among the top 3 most litigious construction defect states in the country and as a result, you have less insurers willing to provide coverage for all parties and virtually no insurers for multifamily projects above ten units.
-So while the sub may have a policy with indemnification on language, a multifamily exclusion likely exists and all of the responsibility of damages would then be left on the GC and Owners.
-The wrap takes care of this in that all parties are covered under the policy, so these gaps are eliminated.
+Assured coverage for all subcontractors - Unlike the typical general liability, an OCIP (Owner Controlled Insurance Program) provides coverage in the name of the owner, but extends coverage to the General Contractor and all subcontractors (including subs of subs) in Colorado.
+With the traditional General Liability model, all parties typically would have to get their own insurance for their work and Owners/GC’s would rely on risk transfer indemnification agreements, Additional Insured and other endorsement languages so that when a claim occurs, the downstream party (and their insurer) is obligated to step up to the table.
+In theory, this works great, but Colorado’s environment is such that it is almost impossible for a subcontractor or builder to find adequate coverage for multifamily work.
+Colorado is one of the top 3 most litigious construction defect states in the country and as a result, you have less insurers willing to provide coverage for all parties and virtually no insurers for multifamily projects above ten units.
+So while the sub may have a policy with indemnification on language, a multifamily exclusion likely exists and all of the responsibility of damages would then be left on owners & general contractors.
+Colorado WRAP insurance takes care of this in that all parties are covered under the policy, so these gaps are eliminated.

-Completed Opera ons Extended to Statute of Repose – This is a major bene t to the wrap as it is truly a “project specific” policy.
+Completed Opera ons Extended to Statute of Repose – This is a major benefit to the wrap as it is truly a “project specific” policy.
 Under a traditional occurrence policy, the carrier that is supposed to respond to a claim is the carrier insuring the entity when “damages occur”.
 You could build a structure today, then damages are proven to occur well down the road and not at me of construction (or somewhere in between).
 Thus, it is important for all parties involved in a project to maintain coverage not only during the project, but throughout the statute of repose which is eight years in Colorado so that no coverage gaps happen.
-The WRAP takes care of all of this in that it contains an endorsement that says it will respond to claims throughout the course of construction, but also a er the job is complete up to that statutory period’s expiration.
-Thus, construction defect ac ons are covered for all a er the project is done under the WRAP.
+Colorado WRAP insurance takes care of all of this in that it contains an endorsement that says it will respond to claims throughout the course of construction, but also after the job is complete up to that statutory period’s expiration.
+Thus, construction defect are covered for all after the project is done under an owner-controlled insurance policy.
 You can see how issues may arise when the Owner, GC, or Subs don’t maintain adequate coverage under a traditional GL policy, or even go out of business.

-3rd Party Admin Services – the WRAP will typically require Administration Companies get involved to enroll all subs, issue them evidence of coverage through the WRAP, and other items.
-The administration process of a WRAP alone is very tedious and thus third parties are available to assist.
+3rd Party Admin Services – A Colorado WRAP policy will typically require Administration Companies get involved to enroll all subs, issue them evidence of coverage through the WRAP, and other items.
+The administration process alone is very tedious and thus third parties are available to assist.

-Subcontractor premium recovery – Since all subcontractors obtain coverage through the WRAP, it is common- place for them to also contribute to the premium.
+Subcontractor premium recovery – It is common for subcontractors to contribute to the premium since all subcontractors obtain coverage through WRAP insurance.
 There are several methods used so this can be accomplished and of course we work with Owners/GC’s to maximize this recovery.

-Removal of “workmanship” or “faulty work” exclusions on the WRAP - The traditional GL often does not provide coverage for “faulty work” in itself, a resulting damage (bodily injury or property damage) must occur because of the faulty work to trigger a claim.
+Removal of “workmanship” or “faulty work” exclusions - The traditional GL often does not provide coverage for “faulty work” in itself, a resulting damage (bodily injury or property damage) must occur because of the faulty work to trigger a claim.
 Now, some courts say coverage is provided for “faulty work” for the GC if a sub does the work, other rulings disagree.
-Of course, each insurance company also has their own position on this too.
-Rather than worry about this, a WRAP can be purchased and the “faulty work” exclusions are traditionally removed.
-So in theory, “defects” may be covered under the WRAP.
+Of course, each insurance company also has its own position on this too.
+Rather than worry about this, WRAP insurance can be purchased and the “faulty work” exclusions are traditionally removed.
+So in theory, what may be labeled as “defects” may be covered under the insurance.